top of page

 New Mexico mandates that infectious waste be treated and disposed of only at authorized facilities.
 Approved treatment methods include:

-• Incineration in controlled air multi-chambered incinerators that ensure complete combustion, reducing waste to carbonized ash.
-Incinerator emissions and ash are subject to environmental monitoring and testing to prevent hazardous releases.
+• Incineration: In controlled air multi-chambered incinerators that ensure complete combustion of waste, reducing it to carbonized ash.
+Emissions and ash generated from incineration are subject to environmental monitoring and testing to prevent hazardous releases.

-• Sterilization by steam autoclaving or other approved methods that render waste non-infectious.
-Operators must certify that proper procedures are in place, including adherence to specific time, temperature, pressure, and loading patterns.
+• Sterilization: This can be done by steam autoclaving or other approved methods that render waste non-infectious.
+Operators must certify that proper procedures are in place.
+This includes adherence to specific time, temperature, pressure, and loading patterns.

-Post-treatment residues are disposed of in approved landfills with daily cover applied to minimize exposure and environmental impact.
-Disposal of untreated medical waste in regular landfills is prohibited.
+Post-treatment residues are disposed of in approved landfills, with daily cover applied to minimize exposure and environmental impact.
+Disposal of untreated medical waste in regular landfills is strictly prohibited.

 Responsibilities of Waste Generators